-The research area promotes reflections on the ways in which cultural diversity is built, recognized, lived and rejected in contemporary societies.
+This research area promotes reflections on the ways in which cultural diversity is built, recognized, lived and rejected in contemporary societies.
 Cultural identity can acquire a specific form but can also overlap with other identities: gender, age, sexual orientation, social roles and social status, political affiliation.
-Scholars of this area want to study the processes of social alignment (of social stiffening) and of misalignment (of differentiation and subjectivation) that the social actors put in place or undergo, and which can determine processes of exclusion or inclusion social.
-The task of the group is to facilitate, using an interdisciplinary approach, a rethinking of institutions and public spaces in order to make them more inclusive, or more able to respect the plastic and procedural nature of identities.
+Scholars in this area are interested in studying the processes of social alignment (social rigidity) and misalignment (differentiation and subjectivation) that the social actors put in place or undergo, and which can determine processes of social exclusion or inclusion.
+The task of the group is to facilitate, using an interdisciplinary approach, a rethinking of institutions and public spaces in order to make them more inclusive, or more able to respect the fluid and evolving nature of identities.

-She has coordinated several researches at national level and participated in international projects.
-She has directed an International Framework-Cooperation Agreement between the Department and the Faculty Semlalia in Marrakech, Morocco, she has taught in international Masters and in foreign Universities.
-She is member of international associations: EASA (European Association of Social Anthropologist), Fer Eurethno, SIEF (International Society for Ethnology and Folklore).
-She is in editorial staff of scientific journals.
-She has written several monographs and a hundred essays.
-Her main fields of research are: immigrant families, second generations, Islamic communities, institutional racism, gender and religions, social services and health.
+She has coordinated several research projects at national level and participated in international projects.
+She has directed an International Framework-Cooperation Agreement between the Department of Political Science and the Faculty Semlalia in Marrakech, Morocco, and she has taught in international Masters and in foreign universities.
+She is a member of international associations: EASA (European Association of Social Anthropologists), Fer Eurethno, SIEF (International Society for Ethnology and Folklore).
+She is on the editorial board of scientific journals.
+She has written several monographs and over one hundred essays.
+Her main fields of research are: immigrant families, second generations, Islamic communities, institutional racism, gender and religions, social services and healthcare.
 Read more

 Associate Professor, History of International Relations.
 Read more